ml-explore/mlx-swift/README.md

 contributors](ACKNOWLEDGMENTS.md#Individual-Contributors).
 If you contribute to MLX Swift and wish to be acknowledged, please add your name to the list in your pull request.

+MLX Swift was initially developed by David Koski and Ronan Collobert, and is now maintained by David Koski.
+MLX Swift is built on top of [MLX](https://github.com/ml-explore/mlx), which was initially developed with equal contribution by Awni Hannun, Jagrit Digani, Angelos Katharopoulos, and Ronan Collobert.